TITLE 89: SOCIAL SERVICES

 1) it is in the best interests of one or more of the children to be placed apart or to remain apart from his or her siblings;

-2) the Department has been unable to locate a joint placement for the siblings, despite a diligent search by the Department as defined in subsection (c) of this Section;
+2) the Department has been unable to locate a joint placement for the siblings, despite a diligent search by the Department as defined in subsection (f);

 3) a court has ordered that the siblings be placed apart; or

-2) the child has special medical, educational, behavioral, or emotional needs which require the child to be placed apart from his or her siblings and the child has been placed or accepted at a placement intended to address those needs;
+1) the child has special medical, educational, behavioral, or emotional needs that require the child to be placed apart from his or her siblings and the child has been placed or accepted at a placement intended to address those needs;

-3) the child is at risk of physical, mental, or emotional harm if placed with his or siblings and the specific risk and the basis for assessing that risk are documented in the child's case file;
+2) the child is at risk of physical, mental, or emotional harm if placed with his or her siblings and the specific risk and the basis for assessing that risk are documented in the child's case file; or

-4) placement of the child with his or her siblings would require that the child be removed from a current foster home and it is in the best interests of the child to remain in that foster home rather than move to a joint placement with his or her siblings; or
+3) placement of the child with his or her siblings would require that the child be removed from a current foster home and it is in the best interests of the child to remain in that foster home rather than move to a joint placement with his or her siblings.

 1) the Department has asked the siblings' parents and known relatives whether there are any relatives who may be willing to become relative foster parents for the siblings;